magnesj/ResInsight/docs/RftPlot.md

 3. **Grid case(s) and RFT File case(s) selected**.
 Same display logic as point 2
 4. **All types of cases selected**.
 Same display logic as point 2 with the exception that RFT File case time steps are treated as grid time steps.

+Each time step is postfixed by an indication of which source type(s) the time step is belonging to.
+This indication is displayed as one or more letters within square brackets.
+Examples: **[ O ]**, **[ R G ]**.
+- **O** -- Indicates that the current time step is from observed data
+- **R** -- Indicates that the current time step is from RFT data
+- **G** -- Indicates that the current time step is from Grid data

+More than one letter for one single time step, means that the time steps is from multiple case types.

 ### Zonation/Formation Names
 This property editor lets the user control how formations are handled.
 This is what it looks like in the RFT plot context.